SABS-R3/software-engineering-project2/_episodes/01-introduction.md

 objectives:
 - "Explain the background of the project."
 keypoints:
-- "Your group project is to implement and deploy a Python application to specify and visualise a number of fractal/biological patterns from the book \"The Algorithmic Beauty of Plants\"."
+- "Your group project is to implement and deploy a Python desktop GUI application based around a particular research project.
+A couple of suggested project are provided, or you can make up your own"
 ---

 A [recent survey](https://zenodo.org/record/495360#.YV8aDHVKhH5) of RCUK-funded research